 I have only one word for this: Respect!

-Most people are content to pick up their pipe and slippers, and enjoy a more relaxing, sedentary lifestyle in their twilight years.
-Pottering about in the garden might be the sum total of their exercise regime.
-But if you are passionate about sport, keeping fit and challenging yourself to greater heights then hitting the age of 50 is probably the perfect time to set yourself a new goal.
+Most people are content to pick up their pipe and slippers and enjoy a more relaxing, sedentary lifestyle in their twilight years.
+Pottering about in the garden might be the total of their exercise regime.
+But if you are passionate about sport, keeping fit, and challenging yourself to greater heights, then hitting the age of 50 is probably the perfect time to set yourself a new goal.

-“I could have gone faster but I didn’t want to,” Marchand, who was given clearance by his cardiologist in France before making the attempt, told reporters at the International Cycling Union UCI track in Aigle where he spent a week preparing.
+“I could have gone faster, but I didn’t want to,” Marchand, who his cardiologist in France gave clearance before making an attempt, told reporters at the International Cycling Union UCI track in Aigle, where he spent a week preparing.

 “I’m not playing at being a champion,” he said.
 “I just wanted to do something for my 100th birthday.”

-The UCI had already said it would recognise the record, meaning that Marchand had to undergo a doping test after completing the event.
+The UCI had already said it would recognize the record, meaning that Marchand had to undergo a doping test after completing the event.

-So for the majority of the readers here on Training4cyclists.com, there is now a new long-term goal for you training.
+So for the majority of the readers here on Training4cyclists.com, there is now a new long-term goal for your training.